The Balmer spectrum of Voevodsky motives and pure symbols: Invariants of prime ideals

 \section{Invariants of prime ideals}

-The aim of this section is to introduce a certain coordinate system on the Balmer spectrum of geometric motives.
-We will introduce some invariants of prime ideals of Voevodsky category which will allow us to study specialisation relation among them.
+Now we can introduce a certain coordinate system on the Balmer spectrum of geometric motives.
+With the help of {\it extended reduced Rost motives} we will define some invariants of prime ideals of Voevodsky category which will allow us to study specialisation relation among them.
 Our invariants will take values in the subsets of $\op{Pure}$.

 For an object $A$ of $\op{DM}_{gm}(k;\ff_2)$, we will denote as $A^{\perp}$ the collection of objects $B$ of this category, such that $A\otimes B=0$.
 For $(E,\alpha)\in\op{Pure}$, we will denote as $\wt{M}_{\alpha,Y}$ the respective extended reduced Rost motive.